SCRT-HQ/VaporShell/docs/glossary/New-VSSecretsManagerSecretTargetAttachment.md

 ## SYNOPSIS
 Adds an AWS::SecretsManager::SecretTargetAttachment resource to the template.
-The AWS::SecretsManager::SecretTargetAttachmentresource completes the final link between a Secrets Manager secret and its associated database.
+The AWS::SecretsManager::SecretTargetAttachment resource completes the final link between a Secrets Manager secret and the associated database.
 This is required because each has a dependency on the other.
 No matter which one you create first, the other doesn't exist yet.
 To resolve this, you must create the resources in the following order: